-withhold the issuing of results until the conclusion of the investigation, or permanently, where the outcome of the investigation warrants it; apply the sanctions and penalties listed in this document in cases of proven malpractice; report the matter to the regulators and other awarding bodies in accordance with the regulators' General Conditions of Recognition; consider reporting the matter to the police if suspected or proven malpractice involves the committing of a criminal act; □ e.ç 1 0 2.3 warding body will normally authorise the head of centre, acting on behalf of the ing body, to carry out the investigation or to collect evidence on its behalf. warding body reserves the right to conduct any investigation where it feels it is ost appropriate course of action. the ce e allegations are made against the head of the centre, or the management of intre, the awarding body will decide how the investigation will be carried the awarding body may authorise another person, such as one of the following to but the investigation: the Chair of the Governing Body of the centre; or the responsible employer (or his/her nominee) e.g. Director of Education; or another suitably qualified individual such as an Ofsted Inspector or head of another school. ndividual, as above, will then report to the awarding body when the investigation has been completed.
+withhold the issuing of results until the conclusion of the investigation, or permanently, where the outcome of the investigation warrants it; apply the sanctions and penalties listed in this document in cases of proven malpractice; report the matter to the regulators and other awarding bodies in accordance with the regulators' General Conditions of Recognition; consider reporting the matter to the police if suspected or proven malpractice involves the committing of a criminal act; е.g consider reporting the matter to other appropriate authorities where relevant, g.
+Funding Agencies and Teaching Regulation Agencies.
+2.3 warding body will normally authorise the head of centre, acting on behalf of the ing body, to carry out the investigation or to collect evidence on its behalf. warding body reserves the right to conduct any investigation where it feels it is est appropriate course of action. the cerout.
+Th e allegations are made against the head of the centre, or the management of intre, the awarding body will decide how the investigation will be carried ne awarding body may authorise another person, such as one of the following to but the investigation: the Chair of the Governing Body of the centre; or the responsible employer (or his/her nominee) e.g. Director of Education; or another suitably qualified individual such as an Ofsted Inspector or head of another school. ndividual, as above, will then report to the awarding body when the investigation has been completed.